kubernetes-sigs/gateway-api/geps/gep-3779/index.md

   1. There is more than 1 implementation (implementations that are nearing completion can count here)
   2. There are conformance tests in place
+3. The label selector pattern is added to the policy attachment definition in GEP-713.

 GEP is removed after 6 releases if it hasn't graduated to GA.